 - Use rails and banisters when going up and down the stairs.
 Never place scatter rugs at the bottom or top of stairs.

 - Tape all area rugs to the floor so they do not move when you walk on them.

 Protect against fire and related dangers

-- Replace appliances with fraying or damaged electrical cords (these can cause fires)
+- Replace applicances that have fraying or damaged electrical cords.

-- Don’t put too many electric cords into one socket.
+- Don't put too many electric cords into one socket or extension cord.

-- Install a smoke detector and replace the battery two times a year—each time you change your clocks for Daylight Savings Time (mark your calendar to remind yourself).
+- Install a smoke detector and replace the battery twice a year.

 - Never smoke in bed or leave candles burning, even for a short time, in an empty room.